callmekz25/furniture-store-reactjs-nodejs/README.md

 # Baya Shop - Furniture Store

 ### Summary
-Baya is a website to show my process of learning about React, Express to authentication with JWT, handle promotions, multiple variants in product, upload images to cloud and use gemini api as a chat bot.
+Baya showcases my journey of learning React, Express, and MongoDB to develop a full-featured e-commerce website, and applying RAG with Gemini API to build an intelligent chatbot.

 ### Technical: